pilosophos/pilosophos.github.io/src/writing/linguistic-confusion.md

 In this article, I propose that universal answers to these questions are impossible, and to come up with a definition to "What is an X?" *requires* you to compromise and create an answer that fails under at least one context.

 ## Why there are no universal definitions
-The big roadblocks to coming up with defining anything is:
+The big roadblocks to coming up with a one-size-fits-all definition for any word are:

-1. The mental mismatch problem: *whatever the word X is, X means different things to different people*
+1. The mental mismatch problem: whatever the word X is, X means different things to different people.
-2. The context problem: *words are context sensitive, so X can mean one thing in one context and something entirely different in another*
+2. The context problem: words are context sensitive, so X can mean one thing in one context and something entirely different in another.

 ## Problem 1: Mental mismatch
 The easiest way to demonstrate the mental mismatch problem is using color: